 Ultra-Fine Steeling with the with the Dickoron Sapphire Cut

 The Dickoron Sapphire Cut is a truly impressive steel.
-The special Sapphire Cut is extremely fine, smoother than even the F. Dick fine cut.
+Part of F. Dick's premium Dickoron line of steels, The special Sapphire Cut is extremely fine, smoother than even the F. Dick Fine Cut.
 The Sapphire Cut provides very low abrasion, serving to polish and straighten edges that are only slightly worn.
 This is a steel to be used lightly and often in maintenance of sharp knives for fine cutting.

-As a rule of thumb, a steel should be about as long as your longest knife.
-The 14" length of this steel will handle any knife in your collection.
+As a rule of thumb, a steel should be at least as long as your longest knife.
+You can always sharpen a shorter knife on a longer steel, but it is hard to do a long knife on a short steel.
+At 14" in length, this steel will handle any knife in your collection.

 Made To Be Used

-Of course all F. Dick steels are designed to look good, but they are also intended to be practical tools for use by demanding chefs.
-The Dickoron is no exception.
+Of course all F. Dick steels are designed to look good, and the Dickoron certainly does look good, but they are also intended to be practical tools for demanding chefs.
+The Dickoron is meant to be used.
 It features a large, comfortable handle.
 A metal guard looks sharp and keeps hands protected, and a sturdy metal ring in the handle provides a convenient means of storage.

 Highest Quality Sharpening Steels Since 1873